sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-23.md

       (+ 2 n)))
 ```

 Here too, the initial tests with only one run where very inconsistante from run to run.
-I decieded to extend the program to run the computation for each prime 1000 times and mesure the result.
+I decided to extend the program to run the computation for each prime 1000 times and mesure the result.

 ### DrRacket